Heroin Addiction: Symptoms, Side Effects, and Recovery

 Heroin addiction is a medical disease, and chronic heroin use can lead to many devastating health and psychological effects.
 It impacts not only the addicted person but their loved ones as well.
 Addiction has the potential to cause long-lasting damage to families.

 If you know of a loved one who is suffering from heroin addiction, talking to them about their addiction can be difficult.
 Often, it takes more than one conversation with your loved one to get them to accept that they need help.
-Try and keep these conversations supportive and non-confrontational.
-While you may feel that you need to hold a dramatic intervention like those you see on TV, there is no evidence that confrontational interventions with loved ones work.
-Confronting someone and trying to force them into treatment is usually not successful and can decrease their motivation for change.12 Rather, the National Institute on Drug Abuse advises incentivizing your loved one to see a doctor, as people are often more likely to listen to professionals than family or friends.13
+Some tips to help you start the conversation include:

 In the meantime, don’t forget about taking care of yourself.
 When you love someone struggling with addiction, it is all too easy to put your entire focus into their addiction.
 However, you will be able to better support your loved one if you are healthy.
 Carve out some time for your own hobbies, make sure to try to eat and sleep well, and think about attending some support groups like Nar-Anon for families of addicts.

-What Are the Long-Term Effects of Heroin Use?
+What Are the Effects of Heroin Use?

 People who use heroin for prolonged periods may develop numerous health problems.
 Long-term opioid use is associated with:5,15

-- Severe constipation and stomach pain.
+• Severe constipation and stomach pain.

-- Insomnia.
+• Insomnia.

-- Lung problems, including various types of pneumonia.
+• Lung problems, including various types of pneumonia.

-- Changes in menstrual cycle (in women).
+• Changes in menstrual cycle (in women).

-- Problems with sexual functioning (in men).
+• Problems with sexual functioning (in men).

-- Mental health disorders, including depression.
+• Mental health disorders, including depression.

-- Nasal tissue damage, which may lead to holes in the nasal septum (from snorting).
+• Nasal tissue damage, which may lead to holes in the nasal septum (from snorting).

-- Collapsed, scarred, or clogged blood vessels(from injecting).
+• Collapsed, scarred, or clogged blood vessels(from injecting).

-- Abscesses and other skin infections (from injecting).
+• Abscesses and other skin infections (from injecting).

-- Bacterial infections of the heart valves and blood vessels (from injecting).
+• Bacterial infections of the heart valves and blood vessels (from injecting).

-Heroin users are also at risk of becoming infected with HIV, HCV, and other bloodborne diseases, especially if they share needles.
+Heroin users are also at risk of becoming infected with HIV, HCV, and other blood borne diseases, especially if they share needles.
 Non-injection users are also at heightened risk for HIV and other sexually transmitted diseases due to the fact the heroin may inhibit judgment and lead people to engage in risky behaviors such as having unprotected sex.15,16

 Heroin Addiction Treatment & Detox